-The public library service provided by Bayside Council comprises 7 branches in the Bayside area.
-The Bayside Library branches are Arncliffe, Bexley North, Brighton-le-Sands, Eastgardens, Mascot, Rockdale, Sans Souci and the Home Library Service, also referred to as the library.
+The public library service provided by Bayside Council consists of 7 branches in the Bayside area.
+The Bayside Library comprises Arncliffe, Bexley North, Brighton-le-Sands, Eastgardens, Mascot, Rockdale and Sans Souci and also the Home Library Service, all of which are referred to as the library.